 The Bosta Beach, Great Bernera Time and Tell Bell (on a windy day).
 YouTube

-This project is to make a permanent installation of the Time and Tide Bell at the high tide mark at a number of diverse sites around the country, from urban centres to open stretches of coastline.
-The rise of the water at high tide moves the clapper to strike the bell.
+This national project involves permanent installations of Time and Tide Bells near the high tide mark at a number of diverse sites around the country, from urban centres to open stretches of coastline.
+The rising water at high tide drives the clapper to strike the bell.
 Played by the movement of the waves, the bell creates a varying, gentle, musical pattern.
-As the effect of global warming increases, the periods of bell strikes will become more and more frequent, and as the bell becomes submerged in the rising water the pitch will vary.
+As the level of the tide changes and as the bell becomes submerged in the rising water, so the periods of bell strikes and pitch of the notes will vary.

 The integrity of the Time and Tide Bell project nationally is in the choice of the sites and how they connect.
-The Time and Tide Bell is to create, celebrate, and reinforce connections, between different parts of the country, between the land and the sea, between ourselves, our history, and our environment.
-Each of the sites bring something particular and unique to the whole group.
-A site presently under development for installation this year is on Anglesey.
+The Time and Tide Bell is to create, celebrate, and reinforce connections between different parts of the country, between the land and the sea, between ourselves, our history, and our environment.
+Each of the sites brings something particular and unique to the whole group.

-"This is an inspired project.
-The link between ourselves and the elements are in danger of being lost in our 21st century life.
-The importance of that link, given climate change, is more important than it ever has been and such a beautiful reminder of the importance of tides and sea levels is truly inspirational."
-Baroness Miller of Chilthorne Domer, House of Lords.
+Baroness Miller of Chilthorne Domer, House of Lords, wrote: "This is an inspired project.
+The link between ourselves and the elements is in danger of being lost in our 21st century life.
+The importance of that link, given climate change, is more important than it ever has been and such a beautiful reminder of the importance of tides and sea levels is truly inspirational”

 Download a document describing in detail the project to install a Tide an Time Bell on the Lincolnshire coast north of Mablethorpe: Download pdf..